-

 A Spiritual Checkup

 How do we measure up?
 We have various standards we try to measure in our lives.
 How fit are we financially, physically?
 How fit are we as families?
 Along with these, we should also be measuring the fitness of our faith.
 Are we comfortable sitting in an average standard of faith?
-Are we spiritually unhealthy, Continue reading
+Are we spiritually unhealthy, or do we hold ourselves to a higher standard?
+Romans 14:22-23 speaks to having a healthy faith, but how do we know where we stand?
+How do we measure up?
+How do administer a spiritual check-up?
+Checking On Our Faith I Peter 1:6-7 talks about… Continue reading